Just intonation: a general framework

 Is this perfect?

-This whole page is dedicated to tonal systems defined in terms of integer ratios (i.e. rational numbers) measuring tonal intervals.
-There existed at least two strong incentives supporting the idea that every “pure” tonal interval should be worked as the ratio of two whole numbers, such as 2/1 for the octave, 3/2 for a “perfect” fifth, 5/4 for a “harmonic” major third etc.
+This entire page is devoted to tonal systems defined in terms of whole-numbered ratios (i.e. rational numbers) measuring tonal intervals.
+There were at least two strong incentives for the idea that any "pure" tonal interval should be treated as a ratio of two whole numbers, such as 2/1 for the octave, 3/2 for a "perfect" fifth, 5/4 for a "harmonic" major third, etc.

-Music history (in the West) dates back to ideas attributed to greek philosopher “Pythagoras” (read above) believing that all things were made of [rational] numbers.
-This approach stumbled on the impossibility of matching the octave to a succession of “perfect fifths”…
+The history of music (in the West) goes back to ideas attributed to the Greek philosopher "Pythagoras" (see above) , who believed that all things were made of [rational] numbers.
+This approach stumbled upon the impossibility of making the octave correspond to a series of "perfect fifths"…

-As we found out — read above and The Two-vina experiment — this approach was not followed in India despite the fact that Indian scientists were much more advanced than the Greeks with respect to calculus (Raju C.K., 2007).
+As we found out — read above and The Two-vina experiment — this approach was not followed in India despite the fact that Indian scientists were significantly more advanced than the Greeks in the field of calculus (Raju C.K., 2007).

-Another incentive to the use of rational numbers was Hermann von Helmholtz’s notion of consonance (1877) which became popular after the period of Baroque music in Europe, following the initial claim of a “natural tonal system” by Jean-Philippe Rameau in his Traité de l’harmonie réduite à ses principes naturels (1722).
-The development of keyboard stringed instruments such as the pipe organ and the pianoforte had made it necessary to design a tuning system meeting the requirements of (approximately) tuneful harmony and transposition for the support of other instruments and human voices.
-This had made it logical to abandon a great variety of tuning systems — notably the ones based on temperament — and adopt equal temperament as the standard.
-At this stage, composers no longer explored the subtleties of melodic/harmonic tonal intervals; harmony involving groups of singers and/or orchestra paved the way to musical innovation.
+Another incentive to the use of rational numbers was Hermann von Helmholtz's notion of consonance (1877) which became popular after the period of Baroque music in Europe, following the initial claim of a "natural tonal system" by Jean-Philippe Rameau in his Traité de l'harmonie réduite à ses principes naturels (1722).
+The development of keyboard stringed instruments such as the pipe organ and the pianoforte had made it necessary to develop a tuning system that met the requirements of (approximately) tuneful harmony and transposition to support other instruments and the human voice.
+It was therefore logical to abandon a wide variety of tuning systems, especially those based on temperament, and to adopt equal temperament as the standard.
+By this time, composers were no longer exploring the subtleties of melodic/harmonic intervals; harmony involving groups of singers and/or orchestra paved the way for musical innovation.

-When looking back to the Baroque period, many musicologists tend to believe that the tuning system advocated by J.S.
-Bach in The Well-tempered Clavier must have been equal temperament… This belief can be refuted by a systematic analysis of this corpus of preludes and fugues with an instrument using all tuning procedures en vogue during the Baroque period — read page The Well-tempered Clavier.
+Looking back to the Baroque period, many musicologists tend to believe that the tuning system advocated by J.S.
+Bach in The Well-tempered Clavier must have been equal temperament… This belief can be disproved by a systematic analysis of this corpus of preludes and fugues on an instrument using all the tuning systems en vogue during the Baroque period — read the page The Well-tempered Clavier.

-Composers and instrument designers did not tune “by numbers”, as tuning procedures were not documented on that model (read Asselin P-Y., 2000).
-They rather tuned “by ear” in order to achieve a perceived regularity of sets of intervals: temperament in general.
-This was indeed a breach with the “Pythagorean” mystique because these temperaments cannot be reduced to frequency intervals based on integer ratios.
+Composers and instrument makers did not tune "by numbers", as tuning procedures were not documented (see Asselin P-Y., 2000).
+Rather, they tuned "by ear" in order to achieve a perceived regularity of sets of intervals: the temperament in general.
+This was indeed a break with the "Pythagorean" mystique, because these temperaments cannot be reduced to frequency intervals based on integer ratios.

 For instance, Zarlino’s meantone temperament — read this page — is made of 12 fifths starting from “E♭” (“mi♭”) up to “G#” (“sol#”) diminished by 2/7 of a syntonic comma (ratio 81/80).
 The frequency ratio of each fifth is therefore